ltdev22/boilerplate/docs/database.md

 MARIADB_ROOT_PASSWORD=${DB_ROOT_PASSWORD}
 MYSQL_ROOT_PASSWORD=${DB_ROOT_PASSWORD}

-MYSQL_DATABASE= // Fill in the database name MYSQL_USER= // Fill in the database user MYSQL_PASSWORD= // Fill in the database user's password
+MYSQL_HOST= // Fill in the host name (localhost or the name of the docker container for database) MYSQL_DATABASE= // Fill in the database name MYSQL_USER= // Fill in the database user MYSQL_PASSWORD= // Fill in the database user's password